 The test for condensation is the same as the test for rising moisture, with one slight difference.
 If condensation is the issue, the water will be on top of the flat object, and the ground will be dry underneath it.

-It’s easy to dismiss moisture from a concrete garage or basement floor, as it can be easily mopped up.
+It’s easy to dismiss dampness from a concrete garage or basement floor, as it can be easily mopped up.
 However, that liquid can wick into walls, leading to rot and mildew.
 Additionally, it can create health problems and even ruin your flooring.

 Whenever moisture is involved, mold is an issue.
 This fungus flourishes with ample dampness and can be unsightly, smell foul and even cause health issues.